10 Sep Orange Beef

 1 stalk green onion, cut into 3-inch segments

 1 teaspoon freshly ground Sichuan peppercorns

-For the beef: Trim the flank steak of any large pieces of membrane or silver skin.
-Cut the flank in half lengthwise, or with the grain.
+Trim the flank steak of any large pieces of membrane.
+Cut the flank in half or thirds lengthwise, or with the grain.
 (It should be relatively easy to determine the grain on flank steak.
 There are visible vertical lines in the meat.
 Find the center and make a cut along the grain.)
-This should give you two pieces that measure about 3-4 inches across.
+Depending on the width of the flank, you may get two or three sections that are about 2-1/2 to 3 inches wide.
 Sometimes, a piece of flank can be pretty wide.
 If it looks like you can cut three strips that are 3-4 inches across, do so.